Steve Tappmeyer: Owensville High School

 Tappmeyer, moved to Owensville, Missouri to help take care of an ailing family member.
 From 2013 to 2014, he was the Athletic Director at Owensville High School.
 In 2015-16, he guided the girls basketball team to a Class 4 third-place finish, before announcing his retirement at the end of the season.

 Maryville University

 In 2020 Tappmeyer came out of retirement to be an assistant coach for the Maryville Saints at Maryville University in suburban St. Louis.
-The head coach for the team is Jesse Shaw who had been a player for Tappmeyer 2001-2005 at Northwest Missouri during Tappmeyer's most successful stint at the university when his teams twice made it to the Elite 8.
+The head coach for the team, Jesse Shaw, had been a player for Tappmeyer from 2001 to 2005 at Northwest during Tappmeyer's most successful stint at the university, when his teams twice made it to the Elite 8.